GLAM-Workbench/glam-workbench.github.io/docs/trove-lists.md

 ---
-title: Trove lists
+title: Trove lists and tags
 repo_url: https://github.com/GLAM-Workbench/trove-lists
 repo_name: trove-lists
 ---

-Trove lists are user created collections of items.
-The details of public lists are available through the Trove API.
+Trove lists and tags are created by Trove users to organise and describe resources.
+The details of public lists and tags are available through the Trove API.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/GLAM-Workbench/trove-lists/master?urlpath=lab)

-## Tips, tools, and examples
+## Lists

 ### Convert a Trove list into a CSV file
 This notebook converts Trove lists into CSV files (spreadsheets).
 Separate CSV files are created for newspaper articles and works from Trove's other zones.
 You can also save the OCRd text, a PDF, and an image of each newspaper article.